craigthackerx/terraform-azurerm-run-vm-command/README.md

 ### Kudos to [innovationnorway](https://github.com/innovationnorway) - original makers of this module.
-### Forked on 22/03/2021
-### Updated 20/04/2021 - Converted to Terraform 0.15x format with AzureRM 2.56.0 Provider by [craigthackerx](https://github.com/craigthackerx) - [Terraform Registry](https://registry.terraform.io/modules/craigthackerx/run-vm-command/azurerm/latest)
+### Forked on 22/03/2021 - Converted to Terraform 0.14x format with AzureRM 2.48.1 Provider by [craigthackerx](https://github.com/craigthackerx) - [Terraform Registry](https://registry.terraform.io/modules/craigthackerx/run-vm-command/azurerm/latest)

 # Run Commmand in Azure VM

 Uses the VM agent to run PowerShell scripts (Windows) or shell scripts (Linux) within an Azure VM.
 It can be used to bootstrap/install software or run administrative tasks.

+As of version v1.0.4, I have made the module simpler by only accepting single commands without line splits, as there are better tools at managing remote state such as a config manager tool e.g. [Ansible](www.ansible.com), and a better tool to run more complex hosted file URI scripts, e.g. [Azure Custom Script Extension](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows).

+This means this script is purely to bootstrap something where you want a one time execution, e.g. `sudo yum update -y`, or to install a tool or open a firewall port after the VM has been built.

+## Tips

+- Ensure you always include some form of logging into your script, such as the `--log-file` paramter to `chocolatey`
+- Try to create a failure state where you always exit with exit 1 for a failure or exit 0 for success, this will help the module not return false positives.

 ## Example Usage